-During the fourth quarter, the Corporation completed the acquisition of ten self storage locations for \$129,570,000 (subject to customary adjustments).
-These acquisitions consisted of both arm's length and non - arm's length transactions.
-The purchases were paid for by advances from debt, the issuance of common shares, and cash on hand.
+During the fourth quarter, the Corporation completed the acquisition of two self storage locations and two shredding businesses for \$22,910,000 (subject to customary adjustments).
+These acquisitions were arm's length transactions.
+The purchases were paid for by advances from debt and cash on hand.